 The company has already made nearly $15 billion in 2021 from advertising alone.

-While Amazon definitely used to be a more competitive market for everyone, the company has begun to take advantage of its popularity by selling search result placements.
+While Amazon used to be a more competitive market for everyone, the company has begun to utilize its popularity by selling search result placements.
 Large companies are spending major money to ensure their products are seen first.

 - HBO abandons Amazon Prime Video Channels

 - Amazon just released its own branded TVs and they seem pretty fire

 - People will soon be able to sell NFTs on eBay

 - Amazon pretty much killed the department store – now it’s opening one of its own